• Skip to secondary menu

 Want to see me IN ACTION, watch the video on how to paint kitchen cabinets!!
 (Well you will be able to tomorrow)Lol!

 After making sure the cabinets are built out how you want, added on to, crown molding applied, or any other changes you would like to make, you will need to caulk any gaps and fill any nail or screw holes.
-I used Dap Alex Plus caulk to fill all the gaps around the MDF I added as trim to the cabinets, where the baseboards meet the cabinets, where the inset section of the cabinet doors met the cabinet door trim, and anywhere I saw a gap.
+I used Dap Alex Plus caulk to fill all the gaps around the MDF I added as trim to the cabinets, where the baseboards meet the cabinets, where the inset section of the cabinet doors met the cabinet door trim, ANYWHERE and EVERYWHERE I saw a gap.
 The paint will exaggerate any gap left without caulk!

 I used Minwax Wood Filler to fill in all the brad nail holes where I nailed the trim on!
 Caulk is not as easy to sand as wood filler is, so I used wood filler anywhere I could, but a good rule of thumb is, caulk is for gaps and filler is for holes!

-After caulking and wood filling, you will need to sand everything down!
+After caulking and wood filling, you will need to SAND EVERYTHING DOWN!
 If the caulk is left slightly raised anywhere, you will be able to see it after the paint.
 So sand, sand, and sand some more!
 The best bet with caulk is to rub it as thin as possible at the edges when you apply it as opposed to trying to sand it later!

 Here’s my kitchen ready to be primed and painted!